adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/container/v2/container/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-Adaptive Form Container (v1)
+Adaptive Form Container (v2)
 ====
 Adaptive Form container written in HTL.

 ## Features
 * Form submit actions like sending emails, submit to rest end point
+* Configurable list of allowed components
 * Thank you page
 * Thank you message
-* Ability to select form model definition as a dam asset
+* Ability to drop other adaptive form components

 ### Use Object
 The Adaptive Form Container component uses the `com.adobe.cq.forms.core.components.models.form.FormContainer` Sling Model for its Use-object.